 However, you or the creditor might do certain things that could reset or extend the statute of limitations.
 To avoid giving the credit card company more time to sue you, it's important to understand how California's statute of limitations works for credit card debt.

-Your credit card company or debt collector must sue you in court within a certain amount of time, called the statute of limitations, or it loses its right to force you to pay your debt.
+Your credit card company or debt collector must sue you in court within a certain amount of time, called the "statute of limitations."
+Or it loses its right to force you to pay your debt.

 Virtually all credit card agreements are written contracts.
-This means that you and the credit card company put the terms of the agreement in writing.
+So, you and the credit card company put the terms of the agreement in writing.
 Often, you agree to the contract terms listed on the credit card application when you sign it.

-Calculating the statute of limitations is not always easy or straightforward.
-The credit card company might take an action or you might inadvertently do something to change how much time the company gets to file a lawsuit against you.
+Calculating the statute of limitations isn't always easy.
+The credit card company might take some action, or you might inadvertently do something to change how much time the company gets to file a lawsuit against you.

 Sometimes the credit card company does something that temporarily stops the running of the statute of limitations or delays when it begins to run.

 Your credit card company gives you additional time to pay.
-If your credit card company gives you additional time to make your payment, this might extend the statute of limitations by delaying its start.
-For example, if you miss a payment on January 1, your creditor may extend your payment due date to April 1.
+If your credit card company gives you additional time to make your payment, this action might extend the statute of limitations by delaying its start.
+For example, if you miss a payment on January 1, your creditor might extend your payment due date to April 1.
 Even if you never make that April 1 payment, the creditor could later argue that the additional time it gave you to pay extended the start date of the statute of limitations to April 1.

 No reset if your credit is revoked.
 The "reset" rule only applies if you still have a useable account.
-Once your credit card company closes your account, if you make a payment, the statute of limitations does not restart.
+Once your credit card company closes your account, the statute of limitations doesn't restart if you make a payment.

 Credit card companies and debt collectors must first sue you and get a judgment before forcing you to pay the debt against your will.
 A judgment is the court's way of saying that yes, you owe the money the creditor claims you owe, and an employer or bank requires this proof before handing over your money.